vivekschaurasia/Passive-Aggressive-Email-Rewriter/README.md

 # Passive-Aggressive Email Rewriter

-This repository houses an NLP pipeline that detects email tones with BERT and rewrites them passive-aggressively using GPT-2 fine-tuned with LoRA (Low-Rank Adaptation).
+This repository has an NLP pipeline that detects email tones with BERT and rewrites them passive-aggressively using GPT-2 fine-tuned with LoRA (Low-Rank Adaptation).

 ## Project Overview
 The tool performs two tasks: